unconventionaldotdev/indicorp/README.md

 This repository is optimized for the following use cases:
 - Set up and run a local Indico instance.
-- Make code contributions to Indico and plugins repositories.
+- Make code contributions to Indico and plugin repositories.
 - Develop organization-specific customizations as a "distribution plugin".

 This repository contains editable code of: